Looking for information on the ColorChecker?

 The first document is a tutorial-type article which presents the RGB coordinates of the ColorChecker patches in 4 common RGB spaces: Apple, Adobe (1998), ProPhoto and sRGB (Note: Additional data for these and 15 other RGB spaces can be found in the spreadsheet below).
 The coordinates were derived from the GretagMacbeth (2005) L*a*b* D50 reference data and from the averaged spectral measurements (of 20 charts); the two data sets are compared against one another and against other references, such as the 1976 McCamy article.
 For those who want to dig deeper, this document also describes the data conversion procedures and presents all the required equations.

 The second document contains numerical data and graphs.
-The average data derived from measurements is now from 30 charts.
+The average data is derived from measurements of 30 charts.
 For those who have downloaded the previous spreadsheet (issued in 2006) which contained average data from 20 charts, you will notice that the average data from 30 charts shows minor changes and no surprises; the changes affect about half of the patches, with one or two RGB component changed by 1 unit (in 8 bit).
 However, even if these changes are minor, we have updated the images from the averaged data to match the newly computed values.

 The two following documents contain ColorChecker data in industry standard file formats that can be opened by software.